FTSE 100 vs S&P 500

 What are the top holdings in the S&P 500 and FTSE 100?

 Here are the top holdings of the S&P 500 and the FTSE 100.
-As you can see, the top 10 stocks in the S&P 500 contain a lot of technology companies, making up a large proportion of the top stocks.
-Meanwhile, the top stocks of the FTSE 100 are mainly healthcare, industrial and energy stocks.
+As you can see, the top 10 stocks in the S&P 500 contains mostly Information Technology companies.
+Meanwhile, the top stocks of the FTSE 100 are mainly Energy, Financials and Healthcare shares.
+Keep in mind the largest constiuents of each index can shift regularly.

 How to invest in the S&P 500 and FTSE 100

 2. Open a share-trading account.
 To invest in the funds, you’ll need to open a trading account with a broker or platform.
 Keep in mind that some index funds may only be available on certain brokerages or platforms.
-The providers in our comparison table below let you invest in US shares.
 We’ve included some index funds below that are listed on the London Stock Exchange (LSE).

 4. Buy the index fund.
 Once your money has been deposited, you can then buy the index fund.
-You’ll generally pay a small annual fee to invest in an ETF or index fund.
+You’ll generally pay a small ongoing fee to invest in an ETF or index fund.

 Which index has better stock diversification?